speedscale/docs/docs/reference/kubernetes-annotations.md

 ## Sidecar Annotations

-These annotations relate to the proxy sidecar that Speedscale attaches to your workload with operator v1.
+These annotations relate to the proxy sidecar that the Speedscale operator attaches to your workload.

 <SidecarAnnotations />

 ## Replay Annotations

-These annotations control traffic replay for your workload with operator v1.
+These annotations control traffic replay for your workload.

 <ReplayAnnotations />